Thomas More Saints

 The Thomas More Saints are the athletic teams that represent Thomas More University, located in Crestview Hills, Kentucky, in National Collegiate Athletic Association (NCAA) intercollegiate sports.
-The Saints are currently transitional members of the NCAA's Division II as they move most varsity sports from the Mid-South Conference of the National Association of Intercollegiate Athletics to the NCAA Great Midwest Athletic Conference (G-MAC).
-The university will compete in the Great Midwest and be eligible for conference championships and tournaments beginning in the 2023–24 academic year, and, following the mandatory transition period, TMU teams will be eligible for NCAA Championships during the 2025-26 year.
+The Saints are members of the NCAA's Division II, and they compete in the Great Midwest Athletic Conference (G-MAC).
+Previously a member of the Mid-South Conference of the National Association of Intercollegiate Athletics, Thomas More began transitioning to the NCAA's Division II and the G-MAC in July 2022.
+The Saints first became eligible for conference championships and tournaments in the 2023–24 academic year and for NCAA Championships beginning in the 2025–26 academic year.

 Some sports not sponsored by the G-MAC have separate affiliations; notably, the men's volleyball team competes as a de facto Division I member due to the NCAA sponsoring a single national championship for Divisions I and II.
 That team competed as an independent in the 2025 season (2024–25 school year) before becoming a single-sport member of the Great Lakes Valley Conference for that conference's first season of men's volleyball in spring 2026.

 History

 Thomas More announced its transition to NCAA Division II athletics in July 2022.
-The Saints had been in the NAIA for the past two academic years and will retain NAIA membership until completion of the 2022–23 academic year.
+The Saints had been in the NAIA for the past two academic years and retained NAIA membership until completion of the 2022–23 academic year.
 The Saints previously competed as a member of the Division III ranks of the National Collegiate Athletic Association (NCAA), primarily competing in the short-lived American Collegiate Athletic Association (ACAA) during only the 2018–19 school year; as well as a member of the Presidents' Athletic Conference (PAC) from 2005–06 to 2017–18.

 Thomas More had previously been members of the NAIA from 1947–48 to 1989–90.